 Creating and performing, Thinking and responding, and Connecting and contributing.
 These Frameworks are consistent with the National Standards for Arts Education.
 Students in the Lexington Public Schools experience the arts through a comprehensive, sequential, longitudinal curriculum taught by arts specialists.
 The core concepts of the curriculum include performance, creating and responding to arts, critical and reflective thinking and understanding the historical and cultural contexts of the arts.
 Students are also encouraged and nurtured to be creative while developing skills in observation, interpretation and evaluation.
 We also believe that if they are to participate in a truly diverse, global society, students must also understand their own historical and cultural heritage as well as those of others within their community.

-K-12 Coordinator of Fine Arts
+K-12 Coordinator of Visual Arts

 Office: Room 202

 Lexington High School

 251 Waltham Street

 (781) 861-2320 x69251